valenwave/Luminescence/Games/Master-Duel/Cards/Ghostrick.md

 * Tokens can't be used for XYZ summons.
 * If I can flip summon it, I can summon Formula Synchron to draw 1 card.
 * If the opponent only attacked with one monster, I can link summon 4 on my turn.

-# Swords of Revealing Light
-* Ghostrick: Ok, but I want them to stay face-down.
-Still a worthwile draw 3 though.
-* +2

 ---